RFA96/slimresetpassword/README.md

 ## Install the Application

-If you use XAMPP, Run this application by dropping this project folder to `htdocs`.
+If you use XAMPP, install this application by dropping this project folder into `htdocs`.
 For macOS and Linux users, ensure the `logs/` directory is writeable.

 Run this command to assign a writeable `/logs` directory.
 ```